Tax credits for medical expenses, people with disabilities, and caregivers

 How to claim: Visit the CRA website for more details about Line 31270: Home buyer’s amount.

 Home Accessibility Expenses

-Eligibility criteria: If you are 65 years of age or older or have been approved for the Disability Tax Credit, you may be able to claim up to $10,000 per year if you own a home in Canada and paid for eligible renovations to improve the safety or accessibility of your home.
+Eligibility criteria: If you are 65 years of age or older or have been approved for the Disability Tax Credit, you may be able to claim up to $20,000 per year if you own a home in Canada and paid for eligible renovations to improve the safety or accessibility of your home.
 You may also be able to claim this credit on your tax return for a dependent if you meet certain criteria.
-“The renovations must be permanently part of the home and meet one of the following criteria: allow the person to gain access to the home or be mobile or functional within the home [or] reduce the risk of harm within the home or in accessing the home,” says the CRA.
+“The renovations must be permanently part of the home and meet one of the following criteria: allow the person to gain access or be mobile or functional within the dwelling [or] reduce the risk of harm within the dwelling or in gaining access to the dwelling,” says the CRA.

 How to claim: Visit Line 31285: Home accessibility expense on the CRA’s website for further details.

 The credit reduces the amount of tax you owe and could result in a refund.

 Eligibility criteria: You may be eligible for the Canada Workers Benefit (CWB) if you are a low-income individual or family who has earned income from employment or business during the tax year.
 The CWB includes a basic amount and a disability supplement.
 You may be able to claim a CWB disability supplement if you are eligible for the Disability Tax Credit and you had income from work in the tax year.

 How to claim: Visit the CRA website to learn more about Line 45300: Canada workers benefit